-- 11(1) Subject to sections 12 and 15, if a vacancy occurs on a council or board, that council or board shall, at its next meeting, set a date for the holding of a by-election to fill the vacancy, and that date must be within six months after the date on which the vacancy occurred. - (2) If a by-election is held pursuant to subsection (1), that by-election must be held, as nearly as possible, in accordance with the provisions of this Act respecting general elections. - (3) Nomination day for a by-election held pursuant to subsection (1) must be set in accordance with section 73. - (4) If the council of a municipality neglects or refuses to comply with this section, the minister may appoint a returning officer and set a date for an election to fill the vacancy.
+- 11(1) Subject to sections 12 and 15, if a vacancy occurs on a council or board, that council or board shall, at its next meeting, set a date for the holding of a by-election to fill the vacancy, and that date must be within six months after the date on which the vacancy occurred. - (2) If a by-election is held pursuant to subsection (1), that by-election must be held, as nearly as possible, in accordance with the provisions of this Act respecting general elections, including the following: - (a) in resort villages, the by-election must occur on a Saturday that is not a holiday: - (b) in all other municipalities, the by-election must occur on a Wednesday that is not a holiday. - (3) Nomination day for a by-election held pursuant to subsection (1) must be set in accordance with section 73. - (4) If the council of a municipality neglects or refuses to comply with this section, the minister may appoint a returning officer and set a date for an election to fill the vacancy.